Skip to main content

 • Endpoints — semantic search across detected endpoints and data handlers

-• Agent — manage event triggers, patches, pull requests, global agent instructions, trigger history, real-time job streaming via SSE, and playbooks (activate, pause, and uninstall pre-built security automation workflows from a template library)
+• Agent — manage event triggers, patches, pull requests, global agent instructions, trigger history, real-time job streaming via SSE, and playbooks (activate, pause, and uninstall pre-built security automation workflows from a template library).
+Playbook templates support rich parameter types including text, number, boolean toggles, and select dropdowns, giving you fine-grained control when activating workflows

 • Rule Packs — browse curated bundles of natural-language SAST rule templates covering compliance, privacy, logging, and more; enable or disable individual templates or entire packs for your organization